-Pets can be a joy and a comfort.
+Pets can be a joy and comfort.
 In many households, they are considered members of the family.
-However, pets can also be expensive, sometimes in ways you may not have considered.
+However, pets can also be expensive, sometimes in ways, you may not have considered.
 In addition to food and veterinary care, many people end up paying more for their utility bills because of their pets.
 Read on to learn why, and what you can do to stop your heat and air conditioning costs from getting out of control.

 Providing a Warm Environment for Your Pet